About the Journal

 Focus and Scope

 Neuroeducation as an academic discipline arises from the intersection between the fields of knowledge of neuroscience, cognitive psychology and education, and their other related disciplines.
 Embracing this idea of interdisciplinarity, the Journal of Neuroeducation, linked to the UB-EDU1ST Chair of Neuroeducation, has been created with the intention of building bridges between the scientific community and the educational community.
-For this reason, although the focus of the journal is especially oriented to the educational field, it accepts work carried out in academic or scientific research centres that favour these relationships.
+JONED is an online and biannual (February and July) journal.
+For this reason, although the focus of the journal is specially oriented to the educational field, it accepts work carried out in academic or scientific research centres that favour these relationships.

 Peer Review Process